asciara/Competitions_and_Exercises/CelebA_Automatic_Portrait_Segmentation/README.md

 **Approach**: U-Net trained using the fastai library based on PyTorch.

-**Final result**: 97.6% Intersection-over-Union accuracy on the portrait segmentation dataset validation set; see notebook for results on CelebA dataset
+**Final result**: 97.6% Intersection-over-Union accuracy on the portrait segmentation dataset validation set; see notebook for results on CelebA dataset.